richnologies/ngx-stripe/README.md

 8. All documentation has been moved to a new [docs site](https://richnologies.gitbook.io/ngx-stripe/)

 In order to ease the transition, we are naming the old version of the library `legacy` and we have created some `npm tags` to make it easy to install older versions.

-Finally, we are aware this library has been abandon for many months.
-A new **SLA** has been stablish, so we will try to answer any open issues within the week.

 ## Features